Solar Challenge Supplies

 If you’re not careful there’s sometimes a danger of stripping a phillips bolt head, particularly when the screwdriver isn’t an exact fit.
-One way to overcome this is to instead use a high tensile hex socket head bolt which will require a 2.5mm hex wrench or allen key.
-These types also have a higher resistance to bending which sometimes occurs to longer guide roller bolts when there’s a crash.
+One way to overcome this is to instead use a hex socket head which will require a 2.5mm hex wrench or allen key.
+High tensile versions of these also have a higher resistance to bending which sometimes occurs to longer guide roller bolts when there’s a crash.

 You don’t always need to use washers but they’re recommended wherever possible.
 They help spread the bolt head or nut load and prevent either from digging into the surfaces that are being tightened against.
 Regular M3 nuts are okay to use but you will need to check them from time to time as they may loosen from vibrations when racing.
 Perhaps a better option is the nyloc or lock nut which are much more resistant to this.
-These take a little longer to thread onto a bolt but definitely worth considering, especially in locations where bolts do not need constant adjustment.
+These take a little longer to thread onto a bolt but definitely worth considering.

 Retaining Collars and Spacers

 Car designs like the CHALLENGER CAR kit have wheels that are fitted onto 6mm carbon fibre axles.
 A set of retaining collars are then used to stop them from sliding along the axles.
 These are fixed in place on either side of each wheel by a grub screw and have a small rim that presses up against the inner race of the bearings.
 Scorpio Technology sells packs of 10 collars for $4.45 and 2 are needed per wheel.
 R & I also supply a similar collar.